quittle/gradle-android-emulator/README.md

 androidEmulator {
     emulator {
-        name 'my_avd_emulator_name' // Defaults to be dynamically based on the configuration of the AVD sdkVersion 28 // Defaults to (Target SDK), then (Min SDK), then finally 10 abi 'x86_64' // Defaults to x86
+        name 'my_avd_emulator_name' // Defaults to be dynamically based on the configuration of the AVD device 'pixel_xl' // Defaults to exclude the device flag, using avdmanager default.
+For options, run avdmanager list device sdkVersion 28 // Defaults to (Target SDK), then (Min SDK), then finally 10 abi 'x86_64' // Defaults to x86
         includeGoogleApis true // Defaults to false